kootenpv/requests_viewer/README.md

 ### Main features

 - HTML page is being shown as how the crawler sees it
-    * Optionally can extract the domain and hot-link so that it looks almost indistuinguishable
+    * Can extract the domain and hot-link so that it looks almost indistuinguishable
 - Contains other nice functions to show lxml tree nodes
 - Can visually show diffs between 2 html pages / trees